TRAVEL THROUGH TIME AND SPACE

 Featuring the largest combined collection of U.S. and Russian space artifacts in the world and telling the comprehensive story of mankind’s race to space unlike anywhere else on Earth.

-The Cosmosphere's Mercury capsule, Liberty Bell 7, traveled to Indiana in March 2016 to be showcased as part of a three-year exhibit, Beyond Spaceship Earth, at the Children’s Museum of Indianapolis, opening June 25, 2016.
+The Cosmosphere's Mercury capsule, Liberty Bell 7, traveled to Indiana in March 2016 to be showcased as part of a three-year exhibit, Beyond Spaceship Earth, at the Children’s Museum of Indianapolis, which is now open.
 See more about the exhibit here.

 Join us in celebrating this journey and the opportunity for more people to understand the story this favorite Cosmosphere artifact has to share.